 - Staying up on current trends and developments in the medical field

 - Consulting with and viewing the work of physicians and others associated with the sports medicine team

 The Navarro College Sports Medicine Team also functions to educate student athletic trainers at the junior college level to be completely prepared to move on to the next level of athletic training, and ultimately become allied health care professionals.
 Education of the student trainers involves day to day experiences in the training room and on the Navarro College athletic fields.
 The team attempts to saturate the student trainers with an abundance of opportunity and information in the clinical setting as well as the education that they pick up in the classroom.
-Student trainers get hands on experience under the guidance of Sierra Deary LAT.
+Student trainers get hands on experience under the guidance of a lincensed athletic trainer.
 There exist many duties that fall under the five main domains of athletic training listed above.